aneeshmani/flutter-light-theme/README.md

   - Increased Contrast and Updated for XML as well , since Flutter needs to update XML files often
   - Removed any references to the extension .dart to make it generic

+v2.1.0
+  - Updated colors for 'Go To File' Panel